Mark Pearce (actor)

-Mark Pearce (born 1976 in Coventry) is an English actor.
+Mark Pearce (born 1976 in Coventry) is a British actor.

 At the age of 12 Pearce made his professional stage debut in Cinderella at Belgrade Theatre Coventry.

 He went on to study English and Drama at University College of St. Martin's Lancaster before heading to London to study acting at the Central School of Speech and Drama.

 Notable credits include his portrayal of ‘Fletcher’ originally played by Ronnie Barker, in the stage adaptation of the BBC sitcom Porridge at The Lowry Manchester, written by the original writers Dick Clement and Ian La Frenais.

 Pearce created the role of Uncle Mamaji in the world premiere of Yann Martel’s Life of Pi in 2007.

-In 2009 he performed in a UK tour of Allo Allo.

-Recent West-End appearances include Thénardier in Les Misérables at Sondheim Theatre Jake Blues in The Music Of The Blues Brothers - A Tribute at The Arts Theatre and Champagne Charlie at Wilton's Music Hall.